 Compassionate Care Committee of the Diaconate provides bereavement meals, cares for bereaving families during memorial services, and is responsible for the training of the Care Team.

 Flower Ministry For many years, flowers that are displayed in worship and donated to the flower ministry have been taken by the talented hands of Betty Smith and Kathy Jones, and made into smaller bouquets.
 Those bouquets are then delivered to congregational members who are ill, shut-in, or going through a particularly difficult time by our Pastoral Care staff, Penny Leone and Jenny Carswell.
 Exactly the same process continues now during this unusual time of COVID-19.
 The beautiful flowers you donate are being made into smaller bouquets and taken out to encourage your entire church family who are all shut-in and going through this difficult time!

 How do you sign up for worship flowers, you ask?
 The 2021 Flower Chart is available online now.
 These Sundays get filled quickly so be sure to sign up early to donate to this wonderful flower ministry.
-For more information, please contact us at [email protected].
+For more information, please contact Christina Bondesen.